-The milk ladder is a structured way to reintroduce milk products back into your baby’s diet.
-The Simple Guide on how to do the Milk Ladder: 2023 will make sure you know just how to do it!
+The milk ladder is a structured way to reintroduce milk protein back into your baby’s diet.
+The Simple Guide on how to do the Milk Ladder: 2024 will make sure you know just how to do it!

 Cows milk protein allergy is one of the most common food allergies in young children – affecting 2-3% worldwide.